kristinedomingo/tasklist/README.md

-# Dynamic Tasklist
+# Real-time Communicated Tasklist

 For "CS 109 - Computer Programming: Javscript", homework 6: "Real-time Client-Server Communication".
+The purpose of this assignment was to learn how to handle client and server communication through WebSocket technology.

 This Node.js application is a real-time task list that multiple users can use at once to keep track of items that need to be completed - try opening the link below in multiple windows.